knacko/knacko.github.io/content/_posts/2022-01-23-code-snippets.md

 title: 'Code Snippets to streamline your work'
 layout: post
 post-image: /assets/images/2022-01-23-code-snippets/code-snippets-3.jpg
-description: In this post, we'll look at how to use code snippets within `RStudio`.
-It's an easy-to-use productivity feature that can quickly insert code skeletons for commonly used functions, and can be customized to save you from writing a ton of repetitive code.
+description: Code snippets are an easy-to-use productivity feature in RStudio that can quickly insert code skeletons for commonly used functions, and can be customized to save you from writing a ton of repetitive code.
 comments: true
 tags:
 - RStudio